RoboticImaging/LBurst/README.md

 ./extract_burst.sh
 ```

 The script saves the `top-k` keypoints as a feature file in numpy format with `roblo` as the file suffix, and saves the file in the same path as the images in the burst.

-The feature file includes the feature locations and well-defined scale of the common image of the burst as an array of size `N x 3` in 'keypoints'; L2-normalized descriptors, as `N x 128` in `descriptors` and corresponding confidence scores for each keypoint as `scores`.
+The feature file includes the feature locations and well-defined scale of the common image of the burst as an array of size `N x 3` in `keypoints`; L2-normalized descriptors, as `N x 128` in `descriptors`; and corresponding confidence scores for each keypoint as `scores`.

 The script allows for flexibility in modifying various feature parameters during the burst feature extraction process, which is explained in detail within the `extract_burst.sh` script.
 By default, the scale factor is set to `2^0.25`, similar to state-of-the-art scale invariant feature extractors.

 ## Evaluation on the HPatches
 ## Evaluation on the Drone Imagery